Easy Eco-Friendly Tips To Start Traveling More Sustainably

 - Bring your own toiletries to reduce waste at the hotel.
 (Shampoo bar, solid soaps, Toothpaste tablets, shower cap, etc.)

 - Leave a note for housekeeping or put your “Do Not Disturb” sign up to reduce the amount of cleaning for towels and linens.

 - Reduce air conditioning or heat in the room when possible.

 - Use your reusable mug/bottle and cutlery set if there are only disposable options at your hotel.

 - Take shorter showers and try to avoid baths to reduce water consumption.

 When traveling, consider shopping at local stores, especially if they are eco-friendly.
-Spending money at local businesses can bring a significant amount of returns to the local community, increase jobs, and leads the potential for more locals to do the same.
-Many times these are also products that are better quality and even personalized!
+Spending money at local businesses can bring a significant amount of returns to the local community, increase jobs, and lead the potential for more locals to do the same.
+Many times, these are also products that are better quality and even personalized!